Use Cases

 Knowledge graph generation

-Quickly create a trustworthy, comprehensive, and useful knowledge graph (or "web"), capturing information about your business, industry or any area of interest in a strongly-typed, semantic graph.
+Quickly create a trustworthy, comprehensive, and useful knowledge graph (or "web"), automatically extracting information about your business, industry or any area of interest in a strongly-typed, semantic graph.

 Deep research